kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 However, in case you have immutability checks for your InfraMachinePoolTemplate, this can lead the SSA dry run call to error.

 In order to avoid this InfraMachinePoolTemplate MUST specifically implement support for SSA dry run calls from the topology controller.

 The implementation requires to use controller runtime's `CustomValidator`, available in CR versions >= v0.12.3.

 This will allow to skip the immutability check only when the topology controller is dry running while preserving the validation behavior for all other cases.

-### MachinePoolMachines support

-A provider can opt-in to MachinePool Machines.
-The mechanims to opt-in is by including `status.infrastructreMachineKind` (see InfraMachinePool: infrastructureMachineKind) in the InfraMachinePool.

-By opting in an infra provider is expected to create a InfraMachine for every replica in the pool.
-The lifecycle of these InfraMachines must be managed so that when scale up or scale down happens the list of InfraMachines is representative.

-By adopting MachinePool Machines this enables common processing with Cluster API, such as draining nodes before scale down.
-Also it enables integration with Cluster Autoscaler.

-For further information see the [proposal](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220209-machinepool-machines.md).

 ### Multi tenancy